Do Neurons Dream of Primitive Operators? Wake-Sleep Compression Rediscovers Schank's Event Semantics: Introduction

 We evaluate in two complementary settings.
 Synthetic events generated from controlled templates validate that the algorithm's mechanics work correctly---it recovers known ground-truth categories.
 Real-world events drawn from the ATOMIC commonsense knowledge graph \citep{sap2019atomic} test whether the primitives generalize to naturalistic data that was \textit{not} designed around Schank's theory.
 The second evaluation is the critical one.

-Our contributions are: \begin{enumerate} \item A novel domain-specific language (DSL) for representing events as state transformations over world-state triples, with operators as typed, composable templates. \item An adaptation of wake-sleep library learning to this domain, including a composition discovery mechanism that identifies compound operators (e.g., ``mail'' = ATRANS $\circ$ PTRANS). \item Empirical evidence that four of Schank's core primitives (ATRANS, PTRANS, MTRANS, INGEST) emerge from pure MDL pressure on event data, along with novel primitives for emotional, goal, and attribute state changes. \item Validation on real-world commonsense data from ATOMIC \citep{sap2019atomic}, showing that the complete primitive inventory is richer than Schank proposed, with mental/emotional operators dominating. \item A Bayesian MDL framework with proper probabilistic costs that enables rigorous model comparison via Bayes factors. \end{enumerate}
+Our contributions are: \begin{enumerate} \item A novel domain-specific language (DSL) for representing events as state transformations over world-state triples, with operators as typed, composable templates. \item An adaptation of wake-sleep library learning to this domain, including a composition discovery mechanism that identifies compound operators (e.g., ``mail'' = ATRANS $\circ$ PTRANS). \item Empirical evidence that four of Schank's core primitives (ATRANS, PTRANS, MTRANS, INGEST) emerge from pure MDL pressure on event data, along with novel primitives for emotional, goal, and attribute state changes. \item Validation on real-world commonsense data from ATOMIC \citep{sap2019atomic} and causal narrative data from GLUCOSE \citep{mostafazadeh2020glucose}, showing that the complete primitive inventory is richer than Schank proposed, with mental/emotional operators dominating. \item Cross-corpus transfer experiments demonstrating that libraries discovered from one dataset explain events in another with $<$1 bit/event degradation, providing evidence for universality of the discovered operators. \item A Bayesian MDL framework with proper probabilistic costs that enables rigorous model comparison via Bayes factors. \end{enumerate}